raphaelsiz/freesewing/markdown/dev/tutorials/pattern-design/completing-our-pattern/en.md

 When we say we're going to *complete* our pattern, we mean we're going to add things like a title and a scalebox and so on.

-These things or not always wanted on a pattern.
-For example, if you're cutting out patterns with a laser cutter, or tracing them with a projects, you typically only want to have the pattern outline.
+These things are not always wanted on a pattern.
+For example, if you're cutting out patterns with a laser cutter, or tracing them with a projector, you typically only want to have the pattern outline.

 ## The complete setting

-Users can indicate their desire to have either a bare-bones pattern, or rather when that's completed with all bells and whistles with [the `complete` setting](/reference/settings/complete).
+Users can indicate their desire to have either a bare-bones pattern or one that's completed with all bells and whistles with [the `complete` setting](/reference/settings/complete).

 To make sure we respect the user's choice, we must wrap all of these